 Havoc Demon Hunter: Midnight Expansion Preview

-This page will exist as an evolving work in progress, maintained throughout the testing cycle as Midnight testing continues.
+This page will exist as an evolving work in progress, maintained throughout the testing cycle as Midnight development continues.
 This is not intended to be a full launch guide that goes into the nuances of playing Havoc Demon Hunter, but instead will serve as a resource for you to stay up to date with everything happening.
 These pages will keep you prepared for what's coming, and provide an understanding of what the playstyle is moving toward ahead of Midnight's release - giving you the best springboard to hit the ground running when you get your hands on it!

 2.